 Search network administrator jobs

 Many departments of corporate organizations rely on customer relationship management (CRM) platforms, from sales to marketing and customer services and more, and Salesforce is one of the most popular choices.
-It is one of the important types of professional licenses.
+It is one of the important types of professional license.

 “It’s the same as Google with CRM systems … most everyone uses [it],” said Veris Leger, Executive Recruiter and Practice Director at Demand Generation and Marketing Technology at Versati.
 “If someone is a Salesforce.com certificate, I know they will be apt in analysis.”